-Golden Mount Bangkok | Lukfoto - Photographer
+Wat Saket Bangkok | Lukfoto - Photographer

-Our Wat Saket photography
+Our Wat Saket Photography

 Wat Saket, with its golden chedi rising from an artificial hill, is one of Bangkok's most rewarding photography locations.
 The journey up the 300 steps of this temple on a mountain isn't just exercise - it's a visual adventure that gets more impressive with each level you climb.